-- Effective for the 2003-2004 school year, the General State Aid formula foundation level should be \$5,665.
-This amount was determined using the Board consensus parameters applied to the Augenblick methodology.
+- Effective for the 2003-2004 school year, the General State Aid formula foundation level should be \$5,665 at a minimum and \$6,680 at a maximum.
+These amounts were determined using the Board consensus parameters applied to the Augenblick methodology.
 The \$5,665 represents a district weighted, CPI adjusted amount and would cost an additional \$1.8 Billion.
+The \$6,680 represents a student weighted, CPI adjusted amount and would cost an additional \$3.6 Billion.
 The recommended foundation level each year should be calculated using the Augenblick methodology. - 2.
-The General State Aid Hold Harmless provision of the law should be repealed.
+A regional cost index should be developed for possible application to the foundation level of support.

-- 3. The General State Aid continuing appropriation should be reinstated and made permanent. - 4.
+- 3. The General State Aid Hold Harmless provision of the law should be repealed. - 4.
+The General State Aid continuing appropriation should be reinstated and made permanent. - 5.
 The State should adopt the use of the count of children from low-income households receiving assistance through a Medicaid program (such as Temporary Assistance for Needy Families (TANF) and Kid Care) or Food Stamps as determined by the Department of Human Services (DHS) as the measure of poverty used in the calculation of the General State Aid (GSA) poverty grant.

 The count should be updated annually.
-The count should be unduplicated and based on the July count of children ages 5 - 17 and used for GSA purposes in the subsequent year.
+The count should be unduplicated and based on the July count of children ages 5-17 and used for GSA purposes in the subsequent year.
 For example, the July 2002 count should be used for the calculation of the poverty grant associated with FY 2004 general state aid.

-5. The grant should provide a constant amount per student for all students in districts with a poverty concentration, defined as the ratio of the low-income count to the prior year average daily attendance of the district, of less than 15%.
+6. The grant should provide a constant amount per student for all students in districts with a poverty concentration, defined as the ratio of the low-income count to the prior year average daily attendance of the district, of less than 15%.